At a Glance:

 • Energy Consumption: How much electricity was used over a period of time.
 We measure this in kWh (usage)

-A simple calculation using these two components can give you a good view into a customer’s usage profile, and is a quick way to determine what they can expect to pay for their electricity supply.
+A simple calculation using these two components can give you a good view of a customer’s usage profile and is a quick way to determine what they can expect to pay for their electricity supply.
 Simply stated, LF is a measurement of the amount of energy used over a period of time in relation to the highest demand in that same period.

 An electricity supplier pricing these 2 hotels will have the same cost for capacity despite the fact that each hotel uses a different amount of kWh’s.
 Let’s assume the following for each component: